namel3ss-Ai/namel3ss-ai-programming-language/docs/reference/configuration.md

 ### Memory Pipelines

-Long-term and profile kinds can include a `pipeline:` list describing post-processing steps:
+Any memory kind can include a `pipeline:` block describing post-processing steps:

 ```
 memory: